niallpaterson/niallpaterson/README.md

 ---

-🥰 What am I passionate about?
+🥰 Passionate about?

-All things Node and React!
+All things JavaScript, esp Node and React.

 ---

-🤯 What am I fascinated by?
+🤯 Fascinated by?

-Functional programming, and architectural design patterns.
+Functional programming, architectural design patterns, and modal logic.

 ---